Where To Dock Or Anchor A Pontoon Boat

 Step 5.
 Use a a dock stick with a hook on it to grab hold of the pilling to pull your boat tight into the dock.

-You can see how a dock stick is used in the video below.
 The pontoon boat in the video is being docked in reverse and much faster than normal simply to demonstrate the effectiveness of the dock stick.
 You should dock forward and much slower.

 Below are a few docking tips to help you park your pontoon boat safely regardless of which particular dock you choose to use.